jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-11-01-integration-tests-is-greater-than-unit-tests.md

 <!-- July 15, 2021  5:00 AM Philippine Time -->

 About two years ago, I inherited this project which does not have unit tests.
-Now, because I was brainwashed to write tests so that
+During that time, because had been [brainwashed](/memorabilia/quotes/tdd/) (a [good kind of brainwashing](https://www.nikiflorica.com/post/the-hammering-process-too-hard-too-soft-or-just-right) I hope) to write tests so that

 I started writing tests for the the services or use cases part.
 But I noticed that sometimes I still break existing functionality to those use cases I have written tests for...